Antenna Configuration

 carrier_frequency (float) – Center frequency \(f_\mathrm{c}\) of the assumed transmitted signal in Hz.

-position (np.ndarray) – Cartesian location \(\mathbf{t}\) of the impinging target within the array’s local coordinate system.
+position (np.ndarray) – Cartesian location \(\mathbf{t}\) of the impinging target.

 The sensor array response vector \(\mathbf{a}\).
 A one-dimensional, complex-valued numpy array modeling the phase responses of each antenna element.